world-class/REPL/books/README.md

 [Go back to the main page](https://github.com/world-class/REPL)

 # Books
+- [Free Programming Books (GitHub awesome list)](https://ebookfoundation.github.io/free-programming-books/) - *"[...] administered by the Free Ebook Foundation, a not-for-profit organization devoted to promoting the creation, distribution, archiving and sustainability of free ebooks."*

 The following list goes beyond the essential/required reading that is part of this degree.
 The essential reading for each module, if available, can be found by visiting the relevant page in this repository from the [list of modules](https://github.com/world-class/REPL/tree/master/modules).

 # Table of contents